 Officially kicking off in Fall 2018, Data Science club gained traction in the UW community with nearly 170 students joining its mailing list in September.
 It met four times in this first semester, with attendance averaging 20-30 at each meeting.
-After the spring student organization fair, membership had swelled to 350.
+After Spring 2020, membership had swelled to ~600.
 The frequency of meetings consequently became weekly, with their focus being on:

 - • faculty members coming in to discuss their research and recruit students